alexle123/alexle123/README.md

 #### About Me

-I'm interested in software development and product management and I am currently studying computer science at UC Davis.
+I'm interested in exciting products & software development and recently graduated from UC Davis!
-Find out more about me by visiting [my website](http://alexle.me/)!
+Find out more about me by visiting [my website](http://alexle.me/)

 <!--